 The growing clamour for a road bridge across the Severn Estuary

 The successful completion of the Severn Railway Tunnel in July 1886 seemed, at the time, to be a lasting solution to the age old problem of carrying men and material across the lower Severn.
 However, within a few years, the advent of the internal combustion engine raised entirely new issues and fresh demands.
-Within a few decades, a very powerful and vociferous lobby had arisen, demanding radical action from the government to create a network of inter-urban roads suitable for the era of the motor car.
+Within a few decades, a powerful and vociferous lobby had arisen, demanding radical action from the government to create a network of inter-urban roads suitable for the era of the motor car.
 This network would, in time, include a new road bridge over the Severn Estuary.

-During the early thirties, County Councils were responsible for major roads.
+During the early thirties, the County Councils were responsible for major roads.
 In 1934, Gloucestershire and Monmouthshire Councils jointly introduced a Parliamentary Bill, seeking powers to build a structure across the Severn at the English Stones.
 This proposal had a suspension bridge over the Shoots channel, together with stretches of viaduct to either side, very similar to the Second Severn Crossing that was eventually built in the 1990’s.
 However, the Great Western Railway objected to the proposal, ostensibly on the grounds of potential damage to the Severn Tunnel, and the Bill was rejected by Parliament in 1936.